-• measuring tape in metric units

-• 20 ft carpenters tape for measuring the walking course or

-premade 3,4,5, and 6 meter walking course markers

-• floor markers for gait test (starting and ending line, X for target)

-• right angle for height
+- measuring tape in metric units - 20 ft carpenters tape for measuring the walking course or premade 3,4,5, and 6 meter walking course markers - floor markers for gait test (starting and ending line, X for target) - right angle for height

-• portable scale
+- portable scale

 - stopwatch

 - grip strength dynamometer

-- manometer for hip abductor test

-- small sandbag or piece of foam (hip abductor test)

-- goniometer for range of motion

-- armless, straight backed, hard seated chair (if none available in the home

-- fitting this description, use the one provided by the CC)
+- armless, straight backed, hard seated chair (if none available in the home fitting this description, use the one provided by the CC)

 - pencils at least 2

 - post-its

 - clipboard

 - extra set of forms

-Equipment calibration: The scale, grip dynamometer, and manometer should be calibrated the morning of any scheduled home visit day.
-Follow calibration guidelines outlined in the Visit 5 protocol manual.
-If home visits occur on a daily basis, the dynamometer and manometer can be calibrated weekly, however, the scale should be calibrated daily.
+Equipment calibration: The scale, grip dynamometer should be calibrated the morning of any scheduled home visit day.
+Follow calibration guidelines outlined in the Visit 6 protocol manual.
+If home visits occur on a daily basis, the dynamometer can be calibrated weekly, however, the scale should be calibrated daily.
 If equipment is unused for more than a day, then recheck calibrations.
 Calibrations on home visit equipment are especially important since the equipment is moved around so often.
 Keep a log of these calibration checks at the clinic.

-The following home visit protocols for home visit examinations have been adapted from the SOF Visit 5 protocol.
+The following home visit protocols for home visit examinations have been adapted from the SOF Visit 6 protocol.